dwighthouse/unofficial-talonvoice-docs/README.md

 Talon is written primarily in Python.
 It hooks into speech recognition engines such as Dragon Naturally Speaking.

-Once installed, all of Talon's extensions and monitoring are in the folder `~/.talon/`.
+Once installed, all of Talon's extensions and monitoring are in the folder `~/.talon`.
 That is, in a hidden `.talon` folder in your user folder on Mac OS X, adjacent to the Desktop and Downloads folders.

+**Note: To access this hidden folder via Finder, choose "Go > Go to Folder..." from the Menu Bar, or press ⌘+⇧+G, then enter the folder path `~/.talon`**

-Inside the `.talon` folder are two notable things:
+Inside the `.talon` folder are two things to take note of.

 * `talon.log`
     - Open this file in the Console utility (`/Applications/Utilities/Console.app`) to see live updates from Talon